bachow/kaggle-amazon-contest/README.md

 backwards_selection.py
 :: This is essentially the same as Miroslaw Horbal's logistic regression code (http://www.kaggle.com/c/amazon-employee-access-challenge/forums/t/4838/python-code-to-achieve-0-90-auc-with-logistic-regression), but I've implemented a backwards greedy selection model that also checks to see if previously dropped features increase AUC when added back to the model.

+cutoffs.py
+:: Lots of feature engineering: 4th degree combinations of features and rare feature event cutoffs.
+For the latter, occurrences of levels of features were counted, and arbitrary cutoffs were introduced.
+The best cutoffs were determined by cross-validation of AUC scores, and these were included in the final logistic regression models.